-What about filters and purifiers that combine multiple technologies that use HEPA, UV-C or ionization together?
+What about filters and purifiers that combine multiple technologies that use HEPA, UV-C, or ionization together?
 Would that produce even cleaner air?
 The findings here are still unclear, and more is not always better.

 It’s best to focus on the features and benefits most important to you – and how well different filtration components can meet those needs in your selected space.
-For example, if you only want to trap most large airborne particles and allergens, a HEPA filter might be suffcient.
-On the other hand, if you’re concerned about viruses, like the coronavirus that causes COVID-19, you might consider the more advanced features of an air purifier with a UV-C light.
+For example, if you only want to trap most large airborne particles and allergens, a HEPA filter might be sufficient.
+On the other hand, if you’re concerned about viruses, like the coronavirus that causes COVID-19, you might consider the more advanced features of an air purifier with UV-C light.

 You should also consider room size before deciding on which air cleaner to purchase.
-Most manufacturers specify a maximum square footage for different models, according to their capacity to filter the air in a room of a particular size in an hour.
-For homes, most heating and air conditioning experts recommend that the air in a room be replaced or exchanged close to three times every hour at minimum.
+Most manufacturers specify maximum square footage for different models, according to their capacity to filter the air in a room of a particular size in an hour.
+For homes, most heating and air conditioning experts recommend that the air in a room be replaced or exchanged close to three times every hour at a minimum.